ksatirli/katacoda-scenarios/codifying-trust/step3/text.md

-## Version Pinning
+## Variable Types

-> ⚠️ If the Katacoda Editor interface does not show the `terraform.tf` file, please click the <i class="fa fa-sync"></i> Refresh button.
+> ⚠️ If the Katacoda Editor interface does not show the `variables.tf` file, please click the <i class="fa fa-sync"></i> Refresh button.

 ---

-Version pinning virtually guarantees that your code will keep working, even when the underlying tools release new versions you haven't tested against.
+Typing variables guarantees that your code will not execute if the wrong variable type is provided.

-This makes it easier for future maintainers of this codebase to understand which version of the documentation is applicable.

-In this step, we will carry out two tasks:
+In this step, we will carry out three tasks:

 1.)
-Add a version identifier for the latest version of the `random` Provider.
+Add a type identifier to three variables.

 2.)
 Add a minimal version requirement for Terraform.